 But I noticed all these groups that were to do with my music from JAPAN and the solo projects.
 I was impressed by how informed they were and how keen they were about everything we’d ever done.
 So I got involved in that to a certain degree and found that social media really worked.
 People wanted to help promote things.

-You’re performing a synth masterclass at The Seventh Wave Festival in Birmingham at the end of March, what can attendees expect?
+You’re performing a synth masterclass at the Birmingham & Midland Institute at the end of March, what can attendees expect?

 The masterclass at the Birmingham & Midland Institute is going to be me with a selection of gear including vintage analogue synths plus some newer stuff and software.